rjulian/creds-bakery/README.md

 # bakery

-Generate mock credentials and keys for various services.
+CLI tool to generate mock credentials and keys for various cloud and public services.

+Get started by installing and as an example, running `bakery aws user-access-keys` to be vended some mock credentials for AWS.

+## Why?

+Sometimes, you just need fake credentials for real services.
+Here are some good examples of when to use these credentials:
+* Testing secrets detection tools.
+* Creating realistic payloads for red team exercises and capture-the-flag competitions.
+* Usage in public content (e.g. tutorials) where demonstrating real credentials usage matters.

 ## Project Features